Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Experimental results

 In this section, we present several examples of ODE systems, for which we observe reduction in both the runtime and memory.
 All simulations were run on a cluster with 64 Intel Xeon CPU with 2.30GHz clock frequency and 755 GB RAM.\@ We ran the computation using {\sc Maple} and Magma computer algebra systems.

+The original SIAN algorithm~\cite{hong_global_2020} computed Gr\"obner bases over rationals.
+However, many popular F4 implementations (including the one in {\sc Maple}) are multimodular, that is, the actual computation is in fact performed modulo several prime numbers, and then the result is lifted to the rationals.
+To reduce the uncertainty related to different possibilities of the choices of primes and focus on the performance gains of the proposed weighted ordering, we run all experiments modulo a fixed prime number \(p=11863279\).
+We have conducted additional experiments to verify that the speedup is similar for the computations over rationals.

-Normally, {\sc Maple}'s implementation of the F4 algorithm picks multiple different large prime numbers to be the characteristic of the underlying field.
-In our experiments, we specify a single positive characteristic \(p=11863279\) for better highlights of any time and memory consumption difference between weighted and non-weighted cases. {\sc Maple} does not directly support the use of weighted orderings with a compiled F4 implementation that is sufficiently fast.
+{\sc Maple} does not directly support the use of weighted orderings with a compiled F4 implementation that is sufficiently fast.
 To avoid any potential slowdowns, we substitute any variable $v$ in the polynomial system that has weight $w$ greater than 1 with $v^w$.
 To illustrate this, if we have a polynomial system \(E=\{x+y, x-y\},\) and we wish to use the weight of \(2\) for variable \(x\), our approach is to compute the basis for a new polynomial system \(E_1=\{x^2+y, x^2-y\}\) keeping the variable order as total degree reverse lexicographic.
 Empirically, there may be a difference observed between computing Gr\"obner basis with \(x>y\) and \(y>x\).
 In our computations, we order the variables by the degree of the derivative.
-For example, consider a simple input ODE model SIAN produces the following polynomial system where the double index in \(x_{i;j}\) shows that the variable is the \(j\)-th derivative of \(x_i\) in jet-notation.
+For example, consider a simple input ODE model We then produce the following polynomial system, where the double index in \(x_{i;j}\) shows that the variable is the \(j\)-th derivative of \(x_i\) in jet-notation.

 the order of variables for the best speed without weights is